TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

 One usage of traits is the removal of boilerplate code.
-While object creation and dependency injection is still a not resolved issue in the Core, this area is probably a good example where a couple of traits would be really useful to autowire default functionality like logging into classes with very little developer effort and in a simple and understandable way.
+While object creation and dependency injection is still a not resolved issue in the `Core`:pn:, this area is probably a good example where a couple of traits would be really useful to autowire default functionality like logging into classes with very little developer effort and in a simple and understandable way.
 It should however be kept in mind that traits must